Advertisement

 ‘Liar loans’ back in spotlight; how can brokers protect themselves?

-New reports have raised concerns about Australians lying about their earnings on financial applications, reigniting the need for brokers to take defensive measures.
+New reports have raised concerns about Australians lying about their earnings on financial applications, reigniting the need for brokers to scrutinise information given to them.

-On Wednesday (12 March), data from the recent Consumer Sentiment Tracker from comparison site Finder was released, revealing that 10 per cent of the 1,012 respondents to its survey in January 2025 confessed to lying about how much money they make, particularly when it comes to how much they earn.
+The new Consumer Sentiment Tracker from comparison site Finder revealed that 10 per cent of the 1,012 respondents to its survey in January 2025 confessed to lying about how much money they make, particularly when it comes to how much they earn.

 While the majority of respondents were referring to having lied about their financial situation to friends, family, partners and employers – around 10 per cent of these respondents said they had done so on a financial application.